brainsik/dotfiles/README.md

 ## Linux

-This assumes a remote host where we don't need the encrypted files.
+This assumes a remote shell running bash where we don't need the encrypted files.

 ```sh
 sudo apt install git stow zsh